nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 ###Use the Intune App SDK to force encryption
 As mentioned above,[Microsoft Intune](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/) is a [mobile application managment](https://en.wikipedia.org/wiki/Mobile_application_management) (MAM) and mobile device management (MDM) platform that supports Android, iOS, and Windows devices.
 Intune's MAM capabilities can be used without managing devices which means it can be used in combination with existing MDM solutions like Airwatch and Mobile Iron.
 Currently it is targeted at Active Directory authorized apps and thus is most applicable to enterprise focused scenarios.
 It provides the ability to enforce policies at the **app level** including encryption of all local data.
 It's therefore a low friction way to increase your security.

 The Intune App SDK has multi-tenet encryption and access capabilities that allow you to go beyond OS level data protection and allows you to ensure data separation when multiple users access the same device.
 For Android and iOS, Intune's MAM features are enabled via an SDK that includes a cordova plugin.
-To install it, follow these steps:

-1. In Visual Studio, simply click "Add" on the **Intune App SDK** plugin in the **config.xml designer.**
-2. When using the command line or Visual Studio Code, you can add the plugin using the Cordova CLI as follows:

-    ```
-    cordova plugin add cordova-plugin-ms-intune
-    ```

-**TODO: GET REAL PLUGIN ID**
+Simply add **[cordova-plugin-ms-intune]()** to your project as described above to get started. **TODO: GET REAL PLUGIN ID**

 See **[LINK TO DOCUMENTAITON GOES HERE]()** for more details on configuring Intune's MAM capabilities.